 The government takes the view that it is important to describe the legal and administrative context of the matters in question before responding to the questions of the Special Rapporteur.
 The government holds the right to freedom of peaceful assembly in high regard and protects this right in accordance with Article 21 of the International Covenant on Civil and Political Rights (ICCPR), Article 11 of the Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) and article 9 of the Dutch Constitution.
 Under Dutch law, restrictions of this right are only allowed where strictly necessary to protect health, in the interest of traffic and to combat or prevent disorder.
 The right to peaceful assembly is further detailed in the Public Assemblies Act (Wet openbare manifestaties).
-The Act empowers the mayor to impose conditions and restrictions on groups of protesters.
-It also empowers the mayor, as a last resort, to order the cancellation of or end a protest.
+The Act empowers the mayor to impose conditions and restrictions of or end a protest.
 During the COVID-19 pandemic, conditions were imposed to protect public health - for example, protesters had to stay 1.5 metres apart - and public order.